raspberrypilearning/recruiting-volunteers/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-How people respond will depend on the approach you have chosen to promote volunteer oppurtunities.
+How people respond will depend on the approach you have chosen to promote your volunteer opportunities.

 --- task ---